-Popping in here with one more holiday cookie post – how cute are these little stars?!
-I think they’re just so flipping adorable.
-I don’t do crafty baking very often, but I had so much fun making and decorating these shortbread cookies.
+I don’t do crafty baking very often, but I had so much fun making and decorating these shortbread cookies!

-These cookies are based on the lemon cookies that I made last year.
-Because that recipe is a fan favorite, I thought I’d do a more festive Christmas cookie cut into stars.
-This time, I decorated them with orange zest and these cute Supernatural white sequin sprinkles.
+This shortbread cookie recipe is based on the lemon shortbread cookies that I made last year.
+That recipe is a fan favorite, so I thought I’d do a more festive version of it for Christmas.
+This time, I cut the cookies into stars and decorated them with orange zest and these cute Supernatural white sequin sprinkles.

 How to Make Shortbread Cookies

 Want to learn how to make shortbread cookies?
 Here’s what you need to do:

 First, cream together the butter and sugar in the bowl of a stand mixer.
 Add in the orange zest, orange juice, and then the flour and salt and mix until everything is well combined.